Climate change could have serious repercussions for people and the planet. Read more about the impacts of climate change.

 Our strategy is to eliminate the source of our GHG emissions; we do not currently plan to use any form of carbon offset.
 See Understanding our Impacts for more about the GHG emissions associated with other aspects of our business, such as sourcing our raw materials.

 In addition to efforts in our factories and offices, we are also reducing GHG emissions from product deliveries to retail customers.
-Business travel, sales vehicles and commuting also create emissions, but at levels too small to consider strategic priorities.
-These emissions are not included in our targets, but they are a focus for some sales offices, where they account for a larger share.
-Read more on our emissions beyond our operations here
+Business travel and commuting also create emissions, but at levels too small to consider strategic priorities.
+These emissions are not included in our targets, but are reported as they are a focus for some sales offices, where they account for a larger share.
+Read more on our emissions beyond our operations here.